Interview Question How To Handle Conflict

 • Accommodating: Unassertive and cooperative, prioritizing the needs of others over one's own.
 Useful when maintaining harmony is crucial or when one party is clearly wrong.

 The Dual Concern Model proposes that an individual's approach to conflict is based on two dimensions: concern for self and concern for others.
 High concern for both leads to collaboration, while low concern for both results in avoidance.
-High concern for self and low concern for others leads to competition, while low concern for self and high concern for others leads to accommodation.
+Worth adding: high concern for self and low concern for others leads to competition, while low concern for self and high concern for others leads to accommodation.
 Compromise represents a moderate level of concern for both self and others.

 Effective conflict resolution requires a combination of skills and strategies.
 Active listening is crucial for understanding the other party's perspective and identifying their underlying needs.
 Empathy allows you to connect with their emotions and show that you understand their point of view.
 Clear communication ensures that your own thoughts and feelings are expressed in a respectful and constructive manner.
-Negotiation skills are essential for finding mutually agreeable solutions that address the concerns of all parties.
+In practice, Negotiation skills are essential for finding mutually agreeable solutions that address the concerns of all parties.
 Problem-solving skills help you identify the root cause of the conflict and develop creative solutions.

 Trends and Latest Developments in Conflict Resolution